 The College of Idaho believes it is in the best interests of the campus community for every student to be vaccinated appropriately.
-Listed below are the immunizations required of all students for the 2017-2018 school year.
+Listed below are the immunizations required of all students for the 2022-23 school year.

 |Measles, Mumps, Rubella (MMR)||Two doses administered at least 28 days apart.
-A positive MMR titer (blood test) will be accepted in lieu of this series if no records are available.|
+A positive MMR titer (blood test) will be accepted instead of this series if no records are available.|

-|Meningococcal||Single dose administered within the last five years.
-If vaccine was given after the age of 16 you do not need another one.|
+|Meningococcal||A single dose administered within the last five years.
+If a vaccine was given after the age of 16 you do not need another one.|

-|Tetanus, Diphtheria, Acellular Pertussis (Tdap)||Single dose administered within the last ten years.|
+|Tetanus, Diphtheria, Acellular Pertussis (Tdap)||A single dose administered within the last ten years.|

 |Hepatitis A||Two dose vaccine series.
-A positive Hepatitis A titer (blood test) will be accepted in lieu of this vaccination if no records are available.|
+A positive Hepatitis A titer (blood test) will be accepted instead of this vaccination if no records are available.|

 |Hepatitis B||Three dose vaccine series.
-A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine series if no records are available.|
+A positive Hepatitis B titer (blood test) will be accepted instead of this vaccine if no records are available.|

 |Polio||Primary series in childhood with IPV alone, OPV alone, or IPV/OPV sequentially.|

-Students who have an incomplete immunization record as of the 15th day of classes will have a hold placed on their account and will not be able to register for the following semester.
-Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are in compliance with the College's immunization policy.
+Students who have an incomplete immunization record as of the 10th day of classes will have a hold placed on their account and will not be able to register for the following semester.
+In addition, students with incomplete records may be removed from the residence halls and/or in-person courses until all requirements are met (no refunds available).
+Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or complete until they are compliant with the College's Immunization Policy.

 Tuberculin (TB) High-Risk Countries

-All international students, except those from countries currently identified as being low risk are required to have either a TB skin test or Interferon Gamma Release Assays blood test.)
+All international and exchange students, except those from countries currently identified as being low risk, are required to have either a TB (tuberculin) skin test or IGRA (Interferon Gamma Release Assays blood test.)